datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

     is higher than the previously observed value, in order to determine whether the Table has been changed within a given period of time.
     Note that this approach is only supported if the Change Window does not use a fixed interval.

+  - **DataHub Operation**: A DataHub "Operation" aspect contains timeseries information used to describe changes made to an entity.
+Using this option avoids contacting your data platform, and instead uses the DataHub Operation metadata to evaluate Freshness Assertions.
+    This relies on Operations being reported to DataHub, either via ingestion or via use of the DataHub APIs (see [Report Operation via API](#report-operation-via-api)).
+    Note if you have not configured an ingestion source through DataHub, then this may be the only option available.

-  Using the final 2 approaches - column value queries - to determine whether a Table has changed useful because it can be customized to determine whether specific types of important changes have been made to a given Table.
+  Using either of the column value approaches (**Last Modified Column** or **High Watermark Column**) to determine whether a Table has changed can be useful because it can be customized to determine whether specific types of important changes have been made to a given Table.
   Because it does not involve system warehouse tables, it is also easily portable across Data Warehouse and Data Lake providers.

 Freshness Assertions also have an off switch: they can be started or stopped at any time with the click of button.